romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 overhead given that a microservice requires at least the same level of attention to infrastructure as a monolithic would.

-A microservice still needs persistency, networking, security and observability.
+A microservice still needs data persistency, networking, security and observability.

 ## CDK